mike42/gfx-php/docs/api/rgbrasterimage.rst

       Y co-ordinate
     :returns: int -- The value of the pixel at ($x, $y).

+  .. php:method:: getRasterData () -> string

+    Get a binary string representing the underlying image data.
+The formatting of this data is implementation-dependent.

+    :returns: string -- A binary string representation of the raster data for this image.

+  .. php:method:: getWidth () -> int

+    Get the width of the image in pixels.

+    :returns: int -- The width of the image in pixels.

   .. php:method:: indexToRgb (int $val)

     :param int $val:

+  .. php:method:: mapColor (int $srcColor, RasterImage $destImage)

+    :param int $srcColor:
+    :param RasterImage $destImage:

+  .. php:method:: rect ($startX, $startY, $width, $height[, $filled, $outline, $fill])

+    Produce a rectangle with the given properties.

+    :param $startX:
+    :param $startY:
+    :param $width:
+    :param $height:
+    :param $filled:
+      Default: ``false``
+    :param $outline:
+      Default: ``1``
+    :param int $fill:
+      Default: ``1``

   .. php:method:: rgbToIndex (array $val)

     :param array $val:

+  .. php:method:: scale (int $width, int $height) -> RasterImage

+    Produce a new :class:`RasterImage` based on this one.
+The new image will be scaled to the requested dimensions via resampling.

+    :param int $width:
+      The width of the returned image.
+    :param int $height:
+      The height of the returned image.
+    :returns: :class:`RasterImage` -- A scaled version of the image.

   .. php:method:: setPixel (int $x, int $y, int $value)